aa-fiu-classes/fall17-tcn-6430/faq.md

         docker run -ti --rm my bash

-4. You can run another command in the existing container using `docker attach`
+4. You can run another command in the existing running container using `docker exec`

-        docker attach -ti <hash-of-the-container> <command-to-run>
+        docker exec -ti <hash-of-the-container> <command-to-run>